Resources for Departing Residents

 Final Inspection & Move Out Guidelines

-Atlantic Marine Corps Communities will:
+Atlantic Marine Corps Communities at Tri-Command will:

 - Provide a list of charged damages and/or cleaning costs.

 - Determine the need for additional estimates for repairs and replacements if needed.
 Atlantic Marine Corps Communities at Tri-Command reserves the right to assess charges up to two business days after the final inspection.

 - Collect any money due.
 Please be prepared with a method of payment other than cash.
 If the lease holder will not be present for the final inspection, a valid Power of Attorney (POA) will be required for the individual completing the inspection.
 POA must be submitted to and reviewed by the Community Office prior to the final inspection appointment.

 When in doubt simply contact your community office for

 assistance.
 We encourage you to ask questions and communicate with

 your community office to clarify any concerns you may have.